imkeithyeet/Next.Js-with-Typescript/README.md

 ## Next.Js with Typescript landing-Page Website

-Implemented with Next.js with Typescript Frontend and NextUi for Css Framework
+Implemented with Next.js with Typescript Frontend and NextUi for CSS Framework